-Most won’t be interested in why we celebrate at Maytime and dance around the May Pole on Bushey Coombe – and that’s fine; they just want to enjoy the fun of it all and we hope that they’ll be able to come again, next May.
-But the following article is for those would like to know more about the deeper meanings for why the dragons are red and white, and what they represent, and who the May Queen really is, and just why Beltane is such a magical time of the year here, so please do read on:
+If you’re at all interested in the star magic symbolism of Beltane, and why we celebrate it here, on the Summerlands of Avalon, by processing behind the drummers escorting the red and white dragons up to the Fairfields of Glastonbury Tor, then the following article is for you.
+It unravels the deeper meanings for why the dragons are red and white, and what they represent, and who the May Queen really is, and just why Beltane is such a magical time of the year, so please do read on:

 The word Beltane is the anglicised form of the Old Irish Beltain and Scottish Gaelic Bealltainn, and it is thought to be derived from the belo-te(p)niâ, meaning “bright fire”, or “bale fire”, which means “white and shining”.